cornell-ece6745/ece6745-docs/docs/ece6745-sec01-asic-front-end.md

     ../../sim/build/RegIncr4stage_basic_tb.v
 ```

+The key difference from four-state RTL simulation is that this simulation
+takes as input the Verilog for the standard-cell library and the Verilog
-You should see a `simv` binary which is the compiled RTL simulator which
+for the post-synthesis gate-level netlist.
+You should see a `simv` binary
-you can run like this:
+which is the compiled RTL simulator which you can run as follows.

 ```
 % cd $TOPDIR/asic/03-synopsys-vcs-ffglsim